-- 1. Any racer who is a member of the BLMRA will have a race number and corresponding transponder which they retain for the event. - 2.
+- 1. Any racer who is a member of the BLMRA will have their own race number and corresponding transponder which they retain for the event.
+This includes those racers sharing a mower at sprint events who must have their own race number and transponder. - 2.
 Your number must be clearly displayed and must be black on a white background.
 The number must be displayed in four places on your mower, one facing forwards, one rearward, and one to each side.
 Race numbers must be printed at least 125mm (5 inches) high.
-The rear facing number is not compulsory for Group 1, but it is obviously in all competitors' interests to ensure that their numbers are fully legible to the lap scorers, spectators and commentators at all times. - 3.
+The rear facing number is not compulsory for Group 1, but it is obviously in all competitors' interests to ensure that their numbers are fully legible to the lap scorers, spectators and commentators at all times.
+Your displayed numbers must correspond to the race number assigned to you in the administration system; this will be checked at scutineering. - 3.
 Cutting blades must be removed.
 In Group 1 only, they may be retained but must be adequately and completely guarded. - 4.
 You must carry a set of efficient mud flaps for the rear wheels which you may be required to fit at the discretion of the clerk of the course at any time.
 Mud flaps should be substantial and as a minimum cover the width of the tyre and remain within 50mm of the ground at all times. - 5.
 Silencers will be required at all events to ensure engine noise falls below 90dBA when measured at a distance of 1 metre. - 6.
 It is the responsibility of members to contact the race committee to agree details, dimensions, and evidence of eligibility of any lawn mower, prior to its acceptance. - 7.
 In order to promote the good name, image and spirit of the sport, competitors are required to present their machines in a tidy and well-maintained condition. - 8.
 IF IT DOES NOT SAY YOU CAN DO IT, YOU CAN'T DO IT.